-You’re about to embark on your first big trip to the other side of the globe.
-You’ve skipped many a night out to save, listened to subliminal language learning in your sleep and researched all the wonderful things to see and do at your ultimate destination.
+So you’re about to embark on your first big trip to the other side of the globe.
+You’ve skipped many a night out to save, listened to subliminal language learning in your sleep, and researched all the wonderful things to see and do at your ultimate destination.

-The only blot on your horizon is that eight hour stopover you have on the way (because let’s face it, little old New Zealand can be quite a distance from the more sought after travel destinations).
-You'll be stuck inside an airport with nothing to do but wait it out until you can continue on towards your holiday.
+The only blot on your horizon is that eight-hour stopover you have on the way (because let’s face it, Australia is quite a distance from pretty much everywhere).
+You'll be stuck inside an airport with nothing to do but wait it out until you can continue on toward your holiday.

 But what if we told you it doesn’t have to be quite that bleak?

-That if you apply the same forethought and pre-planning that you used in the lead up in your holiday to plan your stopover, you’ll see that there are plenty of options with which to not only fill your time, but to also help you stay refreshed, entertained, and ready for that next leg of your journey?
+If you apply the same forethought and pre-planning you used in the lead-up in your holiday to plan your stopover, you’ll see there are plenty of ways to help you stay refreshed, entertained, and ready for that next leg of your journey.

-Thankfully, many of the larger transit airports have picked up on the transit traveller being a captive audience, and have stepped up in terms of what is on offer for these customers.
+Thankfully, many of the larger transit airports have picked up on the transit traveller being a captive audience, and have stepped up in terms of what’s on offer for these customers.

-Instead, these days you can check out your transit airport online ahead of time and familiarise yourself with the layout and the entertainment options available during your time there.
-Then you can plan what you would like to see or do, if there are any lounges you have access to or what duty free shopping you may want to do.
+These days, you can check out your transit airport online ahead of time and familiarise yourself with the entertainment options available.
+Then, you can plan what you would like to see or do, if there are any lounges you have access to, or what duty-free shopping you may want to do.

-Long haul flying can be a taxing experience on the mind and body, but many transit airports now have a range of options to help you combat this stress and fatigue, that cater to both the active and inactive relaxer.
+Long-haul flying can be a taxing experience on the mind and body, but many transit airports now have a range of options to help you combat the stress and fatigue that cater to both the active and inactive relaxer.

 Have restless legs after sitting still for a long period of time?
 Why not hit the gym for a spot of exercise?
-Many large international airports now have a recreation centre or a transit hotel attached to it with facilities available to those passing through.
-So shake off that 12 hour flight by swimming a few laps or hitting the treadmill and you’ll be ready to sleep away that next flight.
+Many large international airports now have a recreation centre or a transit hotel attached to it – with facilities available to those passing through.

-Feeling a bit worse for wear after a ten hour flight?
+Feeling a bit worse for wear after a 10-hour flight?
 Not only are there usually plenty of places to grab a quick shower, but there are often also spa facilities available.
-Relax those tense muscles with a massage, or treat yourself to a pedicure to get that spring in your step back.
+Relax those tense muscles with a massage, or treat yourself to a pedicure to get that spring back in your step.

 There can be a myriad of options available to make your time in the airport during a stopover not only bearable, but also an enjoyable part of your holiday.

-You’ll no doubt already have the foreign currency sorted for your final destination, but since you will be finding yourself in the airport of yet another country during your stopover, you’ll want to make sure to pick up some of that country's currency for use there as well.
+You’ll no doubt already have the foreign currency sorted for your final destination, but if you’ll be finding yourself in the airport of yet another country during your stopover, you’ll want to make sure to pick up some of that country's currency for use there as well.

 We recommend you don’t just leave your stopover currency exchange until you arrive at your stopover destination.
-Typically, airport currency exchange providers do not offer the best rates when compared to what you could get elsewhere, as you are paying for the convenience of this last minute transaction through additional fees and less favourable rates.
+Typically, airport currency exchange providers don’t offer the best rates when compared to what you could get elsewhere, as you’re paying for the convenience of this last-minute transaction through additional fees and less favourable rates.

-An alternative option to taking cash with you for your holiday or your stopover, is a prepaid travel money card.
-This is an especially handy option if your stopover and your final destination both use currencies supported by the same card, like our Multi-currency Cash Passport™.
+An alternative option to taking cash with you for your holiday or your stopover is a prepaid travel money card.
+This is an especially handy option if your stopover and your final destination both use currencies supported by the same card, like our Travel Money Nz Cash Passport.

-For example, if your flight to London is taking you via Hong Kong, then you can preload your currency card with both British Pounds and Hong Kong Dollars, and voila – you have your foreign currency sorted for both your stopover and your holiday, all stored on one easy-to-use travel money card.
+For example, if your flight to London is taking you via Singapore, you can preload your currency card with both British Pounds and Singapore Dollars, and voila – you have your foreign currency sorted for both your stopover and your holiday, all stored on one easy-to-use travel money card.

-So if you need Qatari Riyal for your tour of Doha, Dirham for that shopping in Dubai, Hong Kong Dollars for a round of golf, a travel money card for multiple currencies, or up to 50 different international currencies (as cash), don’t leave yourself at the mercy of airport exchange rates, come and see the FXperts at Travel Money NZ, who would love to help you in your plans to make the most of your stopover time.
+So if you need Qatari Riyal for your tour of Doha, Dirham for that shopping in Dubai, Hong Kong Dollars for a round of golf, a travel money card for multiple currencies, or up to 60 different international currencies (as cash), don’t leave yourself at the mercy of airport exchange rates.
+Come and see the FXperts at Travel Money Oz, who will help you make the most of your stopover time.

-You can order your foreign currency online 24-7, and then just collect it from any Travel Money NZ store, or you can find your nearest store on our website and pop in to see us today!
+You can order your foreign currency online 24/7, and then just collect it from any Travel Money Oz store.

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.
 The Multi-currency Cash Passport™ (“Cash Passport”) is an unsecured debt security issued by Travelex Card Services Limited, a member of the Travelex group.
 Cash Passport is not guaranteed by any member of the Travelex group or any other entity.
 Before you make a decision to acquire a Cash Passport, we recommend you to read the Product Disclosure Statement which is available free of charge at www.cashpassport.co.nz.
 MasterCard® and the MasterCard Brand Mark are registered trademarks of MasterCard International Incorporated.